 If you need assistance in testing and consulting for indoor air quality (IAQ) problems at work as discussed in this article call us at 973-366-4660 or email us at email@example.com for details and a free estimate.

-Written By: Robert E. Sheriff, MS, CIH, CSP, President
+Written by Robert E. Sheriff, MS, CIH, CSP, President

 Some remedy is available through the construction of “Green Buildings” that use low VOC paints, glues, and other construction material.
-They use natural outdoor air circulation, the sun for heating, vegetation for use of carbon dioxide and production of oxygen, continuous monitoring for carbon monoxide and carbon dioxide, and heating systems that reduce emissions including particulates.
+They use natural outdoor air circulation, the sun for heating, vegetation for use of consuming carbon dioxide and production of oxygen, continuous monitoring for carbon monoxide and carbon dioxide, and heating systems that reduce emissions including particulates.

 These actions coupled with preventive maintenance to keep air handlers free of dirt and moisture, all work to reduce IAQ complaints and make the work environment more tolerable on a day-after-day basis.

 Please note that such MERV filters will not filter gases (carbon monoxide) or vapors (alcohol, VOC’s, acetone, solvents, etc.).
 They are only effective in filtering particulates.
 Other filtration media such as charcoal are needed to filter out gases and vapors.

-Our primary service areas for Indoor Air Quality Sampling/Testing are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR.
+We can service most other areas of the U.S. but with some added travel charges.